 Mount the iSCSI Target in Windows

 1. On the Windows machine, search for and launch iSCSI Initiator, as shown in Figure 2.

 2. In iSCSI Initiator, enter the IP address of the Datto appliance or offsite server hosting the share into the Target field, as shown in Figure 3.
 Then, click Quick Connect.

 4. In the Quick Connect window, click the iSCSI target you want to connect to, as shown in Figure 4.
 Then, click Connect.

-If the ISCSI target uses a password (such as a cloud-based target created by Datto Support) or is an ISCSI File Restore that has CHAP Authentication enabled, you will receive an Authentication Failure message.
+If the iSCSI target uses a password (such as a cloud-based target created by Datto Support) or if it is an iSCSI file restore that has CHAP Authentication enabled, you will receive an Authentication Failure message.